-We are required to comply with the FSA regulations relevant to an insurance intermediary, which states that a firm must conduct its business with integrity, and pay due regard to the interests of its customers and treat them fairly.
+We are required to comply with the FCA regulations relevant to an insurance intermediary, which states that a firm must conduct its business with integrity, and pay due regard to the interests of its customers and treat them fairly.

 Please read this document carefully.
 It sets out the terms on which we agree to act for our clients and contains details of our regulatory and statutory responsibilities.
 We specifically draw your attention to the following sections: Client Money & Providing Information to your Insurers.